Magnetic field-bias current interplay in HgTe-based three-terminal Josephson junctions: RSJ model for a three-terminal Josephson junction

 We begin by introducing the presence of a magnetic flux on individual Josephson junctions $\Phi_{ij}=S_{ij} B_\perp$ threading the normal part of the junction with surface $S_{ij}$ limited by the superconducting contacts $i$ and $j$, and delimited by the path $\mathcal{C}_{ij}$ (marked with a red dashed arrow in Fig.~\ref{fig:JJmagneticfield}).
 Assuming a constant current density profile, the supercurrent flowing between the superconducting contacts $i$ and $j$, is given by the well-known Fraunhofer pattern,

 with $\Phi_0=h/2e$ the flux quanta.

 Experimentally, the magnetic field is applied in such a way that, if finite, only a small component is out of plane, i.e.~$\vec{B}=B_\parallel \vec{e}_\parallel+B_\perp \vec{e}_\perp$, with $B_\parallel \gg B_\perp$.
-In this scenario, the addition of an in-plane magnetic field can suppress the critical current of individual JJs, by means of the superconducting Doppler effect~\cite{Rohlfing2009a}.
+In this scenario, the addition of a magnetic field can suppress the pairing amplitude by providing a finite kinetic energy to the condensate, becoming energetically more favorable to reduce $\Delta$\cite{tinkham2004}, or via the superconducting Doppler effect, which reduces the pairing amplitude by tilting the quasiparticle spectrum~\cite{Tkachov2004a,Tkachov2005a, Rohlfing2009a}.
 The result is similar as the first lobe of the Fraunhofer pattern but without an oscillatory behavior.
 In this way, we replace the $\text{sinc}$ functional form on Eq.~\eqref{eq.sinc} by an exponential or gaussian suppression, namely

 where $f_{ij}$ is a fitting parameter in units of mT$^{-2}$.

 We now introduce the second type of magnetic flux contribution, that is, the one that is specific for multiterminal JJs.
 To this aim, we rewrite the RSJ equations given in Eq.~\eqref{eq.RSJ1} and Eq.~\eqref{eq.RSJ2}